aws-samples/aws-datasync-migration-workshop/workshops/nfs-million-files/module6/README.md

 One way to reduce the amount of time required for preparing files is to limit the scope of the files to be compared.
 You could do this by creating a new task with a more precise source location, but that would mean copying all of your settings to a new task, and risk missing a configuration setting.
 Another option is to use task-level include filters.

-Before doing another run, let's create more changes on in the dir0001 directory fs2.
+Before doing another run, let's create more changes in the dir0001 directory fs2.
 Run the following commands:

     [ec2-user@ ~]$ cd /mnt/fs2/d0001/dir0001
     [ec2-user@ ~]$ dd if=/dev/urandom of=newfile2 bs=1M count=1